 In the 2000’s, another front opened up for policy change: through business and non-profit sustainability.
 Over the decade, virtually every large corporation, most large non-profit educational and health care organizations, and many state and local governments all hired Chief Sustainability Officers (CSO’s) or Sustainability Directors.
-Their mission: was tochange the rules internal to the organization to promote sustainability goals.
+Their mission: to change the rules internal to the organization to promote sustainability goals.
 These businesses did not necessarily fully embrace an integrated bottom-line strategy, but they were willing to experiment with sustainability initiatives within their companies.
-They have been exploring more or less aggressively how to align environmental and social goals with an underlying focus on for-profit activities, or non-profit services.
+They have been aligning, more or less aggressively, key environmental and social goals with an underlying focus on for-profit activities, or non-profit services.
 More recently, the role of the CSO has begun to shift towards influencing not only internal policy, but also assisting their organizations to fully embrace an integrated, mission-driven sustainability strategy.

 Bard’s M.S. graduates are working to change the rules in these arenas: in and around government (international, federal, state and city), and in the private sector as consultants and sustainability professionals.
 They also work “outside the system” in non-profits and NGOs, where they are educating, advocating and lobbying to change the rules in government, and in business.